castaway/dbix-class-book/chapters/03-Describing-database.md

 The Schema class
 ----------------

-The basic Schema class is fairly simple, it needs to inherit from **DBIx::Class::Schema** and call a class method to load all the associated Result classes.
+The basic Schema class is fairly simple.
+It needs to inherit from **DBIx::Class::Schema** and call a class method to load all the associated Result classes.